fanifrancs/fantastic-waddle/README.md

 - Python
 - MongoDB

-[Click here](https://www.mongodb.com/try/download/community) to install MongoDB locally if you intend to use it as part of your development environment, or [click here](https://www.mongodb.com/) to setup a cloud database.
+[Click here](https://www.mongodb.com/try/download/community) to download and install MongoDB locally if you intend to use it as part of your development environment, or [click here](https://www.mongodb.com/) to setup a cloud database.
 Setting up the database won't be a problem if you already know what you are doing.
 Clone this repo onto your machine using
 ```
 git clone https://github.com/fanifrancs/fantastic-waddle.git
 ```